tusharip/augmentations/README.md

 # augmentations
-Augmentations: a technique to increase the diversity of your training set by applying random (but realistic) transformations, This repo contains, augmentations related to
+Augmentations: a technique to increase the diversity of your training set by applying random (but realistic) transformations, This repo contains, augmentations related to vision, Text, Audio
-## Vsion
+## Vision
 ## Text
 ## Audio